 - 4 tbsp Belgium chocolate spread

-Boil the milk, cream and zest together, then add the grated chocolate and leave to infuse 10 minutes.
+- Boil the milk, cream and zest together, add the grated chocolate and leave to infuse for 10 minutes.

-Next, spread the chocolate spread over the sliced brioche, then arrange in a baking dish roughly 30 cm x 20cm x 6cm deep, overlapping.
+- Spread the chocolate spread over the sliced brioche, arrange in a baking dish roughly 30 cm x 20cm x 6cm deep, overlapping.

-Place the egg yolks, castor sugar and nutmeg together and whisk until smooth and pale.
+- Place the egg yolks, caster sugar and nutmeg together and whisk until smooth and pale.

-Pour over the bread and leave to soak for 10 minutes, pressing down with a potato masher so the bread is well soaked.
+- Pour over the bread and leave to soak for 10 minutes, pressing down with a potato masher to ensure the bread is soaked well.

-Remove the tray from the oven and lift of the foil, dust with a little icing sugar and cocoa powder mixed together.
+- Remove the tray from the oven and lift off the foil, dust with a little icing sugar and cocoa powder mixed together.

-Serve warm but not hot with vanilla ice cream (Carte D’Or please)
+- Serve warm but not hot with vanilla ice cream.